anqi-guo/udacity-dsnd-project2/README.md

   - process_data.py: this is the python file that does the etl
   - ETL Pipeline Preparation.ipynb
 - models
-  - train_classifier.py: this is the python file that trains the classifier
+  - train_classifier.py: this is the python file that trains the classifier, type in `python models/train_classifier.py sqlite:///data/DisasterResponse.db models/model.pkl` in terminal to run the model
   - model.pkl: this is the final model
   - ML Ppeline Preparation.ipynb